PDXpert PLM Software

 Quickly estimate the financial benefits of PDXpert PLM software.
 This model applies actual industry experience in employee productivity & change efficiency; design re-use; and reduced rework/scrap.

 The ROI calculator requires a balanced set of interdependent inputs to forecast the results of implementing a complete system.
 A realistic ROI requires that you determine what product data you have now, what data you're likely to manage in the future, and who uses that data to add value to your product or process.

-It's possible to create a theoretical NPV and IRR that's (literally) unbelievable by overstating inventory values, understating burdened labor costs or artificially constraining a large user community to just a few licenses.
+It's possible to create a theoretical NPV and IRR that's (literally) unbelievable by overstating inventory values, understating burdened labor costs or artificially constraining a large development community to just a few user accounts.

 |New items created each year|